tafmi/desktop-ontology-matcher/README.md

 2.java -jar OntologyMatcher.jar path/to/input/directory path/to/ontology/file

 ##### note
-The ontology file must be generated from  the project specified above.
+This application can be fully fuctional only with the ontology file mentioned above , or with one tha has the same

+class and property structure.